arangodb/fuerte/README.md

 slices with slices() when using the c++ driver.
 The node driver will always provide the payload as it is.

+Fuerte itself is designed to be mostly thread-safe.
+Creating and destroying the fuerte _Connection_ objects must be externally synchronized, otherwise the `fuerte::Connection` methods are thread-safe.

-Fuerte itself is designed to be thread-safe, connections can handle multiple producer threads concurrently sending requests.
+Connections can handle multiple "producer" threads concurrently sending requests.
 Of course it depends on the underlying protocol implementation how "concurrent" requests really are.
 The velocystream protocol allows for full duplex communication, the HTTP only for half duplex communication.